Türkiye

 against fair share

-We rate Türkiye’s current policies and action as “Critically insufficient” when compared to its fair share contribution as this metric is more favourable than the modelled domestic pathways.
-The “Critically insufficient” rating indicates that Türkiye’s policies and action in 2030 reflect minimal to no action and are not at all consistent with limiting warming to 1.5°C. If all countries were to follow Türkiye’s approach, warming would exceed 4°C.
+We rate Türkiye’s current policies and action as “Highly insufficient” when compared to its fair share contribution as this metric is more favourable than the modelled domestic pathways.
+The “Highly insufficient” rating indicates that Türkiye’s policies and action in 2030 lead to rising, rather than falling, emissions and are not at all consistent with limiting warming to 1.5°C. If all countries were to follow Türkiye’s approach, warming could reach over 3°C and up to 4°C.

-The CAT estimates that Türkiye’s emissions will be between 691-780 MtCO2e in 2030 (excluding LULUCF) under current policies and action, including the effect of the pandemic.
+The CAT estimates that Türkiye’s emissions will be between 537-634 MtCO2e in 2030 (excluding LULUCF) under current policies and action.
 Türkiye is on track to achieve its updated NDC target based on our emissions estimate for 2030 under current policies.
-Türkiye's updated NDC target (excluding LULUCF) falls slightly above the median of this range.
-The updated NDC also includes an emissions peak year of 2038 which is way too late (Republic of Türkiye, 2023).

 Türkiye needs to focus on adopting further policies and action to stop its emissions growth and start reducing emissions towards decarbonisation.